nh0znoisung/Sokoban/README.md

 The move is available if it satisfies some rules including:
 + The forward cell is not the wall.
 + If the forward cell is a box, we consider the forward of the forward cell.
-If that is not a box or a wall.
-We can move forward and simultaneously push the box to forward cell.
+If that is not a box or a wall, we can move forward and simultaneously push the box to forward cell.

 ![](Images/step3.png)